influenzanet/survey-engine.ts/docs/survey-structure.md

 - [must] Question keys are arbitrary but the common questions must have the assigned key in the survey standard definition
 - [should] Non common question, should have a prefix to clearly identify them as non standard question (like a namespace), for example

 ## Survey Item Components

-Components describes the properties of a SurveySingleItem (e.g. a question).
+Components describe the properties of a SurveySingleItem (e.g. a question).

 Every elements of a question is a component with a specific role.
 For example the label, the input widget or an option is a component.

 Several kind of components are proposed :

-- Display component, describing the visual parts of the questions like texts (title, description, tooltip)
+- Display component, describing the visual parts of the question like texts (title, description, tooltip)
 - Response component describing the data collection process
 - Group component containing a list of components (the first level component of a `SurveySingleItem` is a Group component)

 Components can also be described as a tree, nodes as Group components, and leaf with other kinds.

-All components is described by a 'role' field, determining the purpose of the component and how the survey engine will handle it.
+Each component has a 'role' field, giving the purpose of the component and how the survey engine will handle it.

 Common roles:
 - 'root' : the group component of a survey item, containing all the components of a Survey item.